13Mai13/mai-news/docs/HOWTO.md

 Download the resulting credentials.json

 Save credentials.json in your project folder.
-Under `/secrets` -> the projet is configured not to commit that part
+Under `/secrets` -> the projet is configured not to commit that part.
+Once the credentrials are there, a `token.json` file would be generated.
+You may need to move it to store it under `secrets`.